 COVID-19 Your project will not be brought to the jury for funding consideration if you do not have a plan for how to deliver your project in line with prevailing health guidelines.
-Projects can be planned to take place only online/via distance or have a plan for in-person delivery and distance delivery.
+Projects can be planned to take place only online/via distance or have a plan for in person delivery and distance delivery.
 Online is not the only way to plan for project delivery.
-Options could include having participants pick up supplies and complete projects independently; having participants use a set of instructions to participate; an outdoor activity for young people to engage with at their leisure, or other possibilities.
-Just be sure to have a plan to complete the project without requiring people to be in the same physical location.
+You can also plan to do the project by having participants pick up supplies and complete projects independently, you could have participants use a series of instructions to participate, you could plan an outdoor activity for young people to engage with at their leisure, etc. Just be sure to have a plan to complete the project without requiring people to be in the same physical location.
 Contact us if you have questions about your plan!